nunit/nunit.analyzers/documentation/NUnit2021.md

 ## Description

-Provided actual and expected arguments cannot be equal, therefore assertion is invalid.
+The EqualTo constraint always fails as the actual and the expected value cannot be equal.

 ## Motivation